From climate commitments to climate action

 There is no silver bullet to magically cut emissions.
 Cargotec is working on many streams to do this, but one stands out: making sure our products help our customers reduce their emissions.

 “The majority of our emissions comes from using diesel power to operate our equipment,” says Rautanen.
 “To reduce these emissions, we need to have an offering that is electric, low carbon and circular to the largest extent possible.
 These solutions are highlighted in our eco portfolio.”

 The eco portfolio has two tasks: to reduce emissions for both Cargotec and our customers, and to drive growth by responding to an increasing demand for sustainable solutions.
-In 2022, we updated the criteria of the portfolio to align with the EU Taxonomy.
+We updated the eco portfolio criteria in 2022 to cover two categories: climate solutions and circular solutions.
+After the update, the portfolio's climate solutions are aligned with the EU Taxonomy.
 The Taxonomy is a classification system that defines which business activities are considered environmentally sustainable by the EU.

 “We wanted to turn these requirements into action through our eco portfolio,” Rautanen says.
-“Aligning the portfolio criteria with the Taxonomy’s criteria means that, in our interpretation, any product that qualifies for the portfolio is sustainable in the eyes of the Taxonomy.
+“We updated the eco portfolio criteria in 2022 to cover two categories: climate solutions and circular solutions.
+After the update, the portfolio's climate solutions are aligned with the EU Taxonomy.
 I think this is a great example of how regulation can drive true change while also providing great business opportunities.”

 Action is the only option